lovingawareness/Yelp-Challenge-Dataset/readme.md

 ## Who made this?

 Nick Bennett [nicholas.bennett@kellogg.northwestern.edu](mailto:nicholas.bennett@kellogg.northwestern.edu), Senior Technical Support Specialist in [Kellogg Information Systems](https://kis.kellogg.northwestern.edu) at the [Kellogg School of Management](https://www.kellogg.northwestern.edu/).

+If you want to learn how to do this on your own with your own data, I highly recommend the lessons at [DataCamp](https://www.datacamp.com/).
+It's a paid service, but I think extremely effective and worth it.
+See if you can get your employer to pay for it, as it may be directly beneficial if you're analyzing for work.